ColeBennett/binance-auto-blacklist/README.md

 # ProfitTrailer - Binance Auto Blacklist

-Automatcally checks for new Binance listings and enables sell-only mode for trading in ProfitTrailer.
+Automatcally checks for new Binance listings and enables sell-only mode for pairs in ProfitTrailer.
 All newly listed coins will be set to sell-only mode in your PAIRS.properties file.
 If you are using PT-Feeder, your SomOnlyPairs in appsettings.json will be updated.